-How Much Money Do BC Graduates Make?students who graduate with a bachelor's degree from BC make about $34,900 a year during their first few years of employment after graduation.
-Unfortunately, this is 12% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do BC Graduates Make?bachelor's degree recipients from BC make around $38,630 per year during the early years of their employment.
+This is in the same neighborhood of the average college graduate's salary of $42,485 per year.
+However, certain majors may produce higher-paying graduates.

 Location of Broward College